Chapel Street

 1993

-Looking down Chapel Street from High Street with the former Primitive Methodist Chapel on the east side of the street.
+Looking south down Chapel Street from High Street with the former Primitive Methodist Chapel on the east side of the street.